LovesTha/LovesTha.github.io/_posts/2015-07-22-rumblings.markdown

 ## The Lynch Mob

-Fear of sexual preditors is a very strong emotion.
+Fear of sexual predators is a very strong emotion.
 That is a very reasonable thing, it's a despicable crime and those who do it have significant rates of recidivism.